All Episodes

 I mostly bring this up just in case any of the things we say sound entirely dated.

-The world changes within the next three years.
+If the world changes within the next three days, which it will.

 jordan holmes